 Now, we’ll discuss each of these aspects of recruitment in detail.

-Whether you’re working with a clinical trial patient recruitment company or you’re running enrollment campaigns yourself, there are a few different approaches you can take to finding patients.
+Whether you’re working with a clinical trial patient recruitment company or you’re running subject enrollment campaigns yourself, there are a few different approaches you can take to finding patients.
 Many recruitment companies and sponsors use a mix of these approaches to reach patients.
-Here’s another word from Antidote’s Senior Commercial Manager on the various approaches that are available:
+Here’s another word from Antidote’s Senior Commercial Manager on the various recruitment services that are available:

 Digital outreach: There are a range of digital tools that can be used for recruitment campaigns, including ad placements on Facebook, Google search results, and banner ads on health-related websites.